-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Princeton and the rest of Kansas.

 We know Princeton Demographics, just keep scrolling...

-With 303 people, Princeton is the 347th most populated city in the state of Kansas out of 667 cities.
-But watch out, Princeton, because Copeland with 298 people and Morrill with 297 people are right behind you.
+With 248 people, Princeton is the 352nd most populated city in the state of Kansas out of 670 cities.
+But watch out, Princeton, because Brookville with 247 people, Hillsdale with 247 people, and Lancaster with 246 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group